kaycebasques/wordsmithweekly/_posts/2017-01-06-effective-education.markdown

 date: 2017-01-06 09:37:00
 permalink: blog/effective-education
 summary: "Technical writers, and the knowledge professions in general, are in the business of education.
-How do we impart knowledge to another person as quickly and effectively as possible?
+How do we impart knowledge to others as quickly and effectively as possible?
 Where should we look for models of effective education?"
 ---